Western Forest Products (WFP) wants to go back to the bargaining table with the United Steel Workers Local 1-1937 (USW) employees as of Sept. 13.

 * The BC Federation of Labour announced a “hot edict” July 11 on WFP in a show of solidarity with striking forest workers.

 * On Aug.
-20, WFP sent out an email to employees stating that the company said it is not obligated to provide benefits when a collective agreement is not in place.
+20, WFP sent out an email to employees stating that the company is not obligated to provide benefits when a collective agreement is not in place.
 During the last strike on Vancouver Island in 2007, WFP covered employees’ benefits while they were on the picket line, and employees paid the company back.